 This has been a rather long wait.

-%Arabica which first announced its opening in Singapore last August 2018, may finally open at 56 Arab Street next week (week of 17th June).
+%Arabica which first announced its opening in Singapore last August 2018, has finally opened at 56 Arab Street.

 It faced many delays due to construction and interior works.

 The chain has also announced locations of its two other Singapore locations – Chip Bee Gardens at Holland Village, and 313@somerset.

 % Arabica originally from Hong Kong technically (then Kyoto Japan), is known to be one of the best coffee shops around.